dicelab-rhul/matbii/docs/getting_started/devices/eye_tracking.md

 ## Finding your eye tracker URI

-The URI is used by `matbii` to locate and connect to your eye tracker device. w
+The URI is used by `matbii` to locate and connect to your eye tracker device.

 === "Tobii"
     ![](tobii-eyetracker-manager-uri-find.png){.card width=45% align=left}